-1 Basic ideas
+1. Basic ideas

-- Efforts toward the realization of work-life balance, including the review of work time arrangements, - are necessary for making Japanese society sustainable and stable, reversing the trend in falling birthrate, and enabling various people to get employed under the situations of declining population; and - increase chances of securing, developing, and adapting talented human resources that are sources of energy and competitiveness of enterprises. - (2) It is important that executive officers take the lead in carrying out, and strive for raising awareness for the reform of working environments - (3) Taking measures in a systematic manner toward the realization of work-life balance according to the actual conditions of individual enterprises with consideration given to the goals of the entire society provided in the "Action Guidelines for Work-Life Balance Promotion" is important

-(Goals of the entire society in 2020)

-- o "To halve the ratio of workers who work for 60 hours or more per week by 2008" - \circ "To raise the acquisition rate of annual paid leave by 70%"
+- Efforts toward the realization of work-life balance, including the review of work time arrangements, - are necessary for making Japanese society sustainable and stable, reversing the trend in falling birthrate, and enabling various people to get employed under the situations of declining population; and - increase chances of securing, developing, and adapting talented human resources that are sources of energy and competitiveness of enterprises. - (2) It is important that executive officers take the lead in carrying out, and strive for raising awareness for the reform of working environments - (3) Taking measures in a systematic manner toward the realization of work-life balance according to the actual conditions of individual enterprises in light of the goals of the entire society provided in the "Action Guidelines for Work-Life Balance Promotion" is important (Goals of the entire society) - "To halve the ratio of workers who work for 60 hours or more per week by 2020" "To raise the acquisition rate of annual paid leave to 70% by 2020"

-Measures that are important for the realization of work-life balance
+Measures that are important for the realization of work-life halance

-- (1) Development of opportunities for discussion between labour and management - Development of opportunities for discussion between labour and management such as Committee for the Improvement of Working Time Arrangements - (2) Development of environment where annual paid leave is easily taken - Creation of an atmosphere where annual paid leave is easily taken by encouraging its acquisition - o Scheduled acquisition of annual paid leave - o Introduction of a system to confirm the annual paid leave acquisition status - o Discussion on setting the targets for the acquisition rate, etc. - (3) Reduction of non-scheduled working hours - Introduction and improvement of "no overtime day" and "no overwork week" - o Control of working long hours (to avoid constantly working long hours), etc. - (4) Consideration for health and life of individual workers - \circ Workers determined to be in particular need of maintaining their health - o Workers that are raising their children or nursing their family members
+- Development of opportunities for discussion between labour and management - Development of opportunities for discussion between labour and management such as Committee for the Improvement of Working Time Arrangements - (2) Development of environment where annual paid leave is easily taken - Creation of an atmosphere where annual paid leave is easily taken by encouraging its acquisition - o Scheduled acquisition of annual paid leave - o Introduction of a system to confirm the annual paid leave acquisition status - o Discussion on setting the targets for the acquisition rate, etc. - (3) Reduction of non-scheduled working hours - o Introduction and improvement of "no overtime day" and "no overtime week" - Suppression of long working hours (to avoid constantly working long hours), etc. - (4) Consideration for health and life of individual workers - o Workers considered to be in particular need of maintaining their health - \circ Workers that are raising their children or nursing their family members